zeromq/libzmq/README.md

 ## Supported platforms <a name="#platforms"/>

+Libzmq is mainly written in C++98 with some optional C++11-fragments.
+For configuration either autotools or CMake is employed.
+See below for some lists of platforms, where libzmq has been successfully compiled on.

 ### Supported platforms with primary CI

 OS and version | Architecture | Compiler and version | Build system | Remarks